 11:25 Coffee Break

-Session II – The performance-based approach in different occupancies 11:50 Appropriate upgrade of fire safety provisions in existing big transport terminals – W.K.
+11:50 Appropriate upgrade of fire safety provisions in existing big transport terminals – W.K.
 Chow (Hong Kong Polytechnic University, Hong Kong)

 12:05 Avaliação / Caracterização do risco de incêndio e implementação de MAP em grande escala em parques habitacionais – Chichorro Gonçalves, Miguel; Magalhães, Luís; Canedo, Pedro (FEUP, Portugal)